 The potential environmental impacts of highway, public transportation and transportation enhancement projects are displayed in Table D-1.
 Projects that are expected to significantly affect a variable in a positive manner are indicated by a "++."
 Projects that could affect a variable in a positive manner are indicated by a "+."
-Projects that are expected to affect a variable in a neutral manner are indicated by an "n."
+Projects that are expected to affect a variable in a neutral manner are indicated by a "+."
+Projects that could affect a variable in a neutral manner are indicated by an "n."
 Projects that could affect a variable in a negative manner are indicated by a "-."
-Projects that are expected to significantly affect a variable in a negative manner are indicated by a "--."
+Projects that are expected to significantly affect a variable in a negative manner are indicated by a "- -."